Customer Service Chatbot: Build vs Buy vs Hire

 1,000+/month: → Do you have a dev team? → Yes: Build with n8n + Chatwoot (maximum savings at scale) → No: Hire a specialist for the build, manage in-house after

-Sensitive data (healthcare, legal, finance)? → Always consider self-hosted options (build or hire) for data control.
+Sensitive data (healthcare, legal, finance)? → Always consider self-hosted options (build or hire) — this keeps your data on your own server instead of a vendor’s cloud.

 Thinking about AI agents instead of rule-based flows? → Read our AI agents for business guide to understand when autonomous multi-step agents outperform traditional chatbot flows — and when they don’t.